viadee/anchorsOnR/README.md

 #### Discretization

 The previous example shows one of anchors' disadvantages.
-Rules get very specific for numeric values.
+Rules get very specific for numeric values and thus, coverage is low.
 Discretization helps to group multiple values into one class that gets used as a proxy feature by anchors.
 This way, we can obtain anchors that generalize superiorly.

 We can simply define the cut points for each feature and pass it to anchors:
 ```{r}